c-cube/ocaml-containers/README.md

   with fast merges
 - `CCHashconsedSet`, a set structure with sharing of sub-structures
 - `CCGraph`, a small collection of graph algorithms
+- `CCBitField`, a type-safe implementation of bitfields that fit in `int`

 ### Containers.io